 There are two different versions of WordPress.
 A hosted version (WordPress.COM) and a self-hosted version (WordPress.ORG).
 This guide details how to set up WordPress in a self-hosted environment, or wordpress.org.

-For anyone who wants full control over the way their sites looks and functions I recommend WordPress.org.
+For anyone who wants full control over the way their sites look and function, I recommend WordPress.org.
 The initial setup is a little more advanced but to retain complete control over your website is worth the extra steps overall.

 Once you get all the pieces together and your website is up and running smoothly, your site will largely run itself leaving you to write, craft, blog, and do what you do.
 You’ll need to keep it updated to keep things secure so make sure to add any license keys to your plugins.